exercism/javascript/exercises/hangman/README.md

 Once you get a test passing, you can enable the next one by changing `xtest` to `test`.

-## Source

-This is an exercise to introduce users to using Exercism [http://en.wikipedia.org/wiki/%22Hello,_world!%22_program](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program)

 ## Submitting Incomplete Solutions